 Preheat the oven to 180°C/gas mark 4.
 Grease a 30cm x 20cm x 5cm baking tin and line with baking paper

-Cream the butter and sugar until fluffy.
+To make the Manchester tart base, cream the butter and sugar until fluffy.
 Beat in the egg, then fold in the flour mixed with the baking powder

 150g of unsalted butter